Agam18/MiniTrader/README.md

 # 🪙 MiniTrader

 > A lightweight, scalable multi-client trading system built in modern C++17
-> featuring event-driven design (using kqueue on macOS / epoll on Linux), modular architecture, and real-time order book management.
+> featuring event-driven design (using kqueue on macOS), modular architecture, and real-time order book management.

 ---